-Dutch yard Heesen has announced the sale of a 67 metre steel superyacht called Project Sparta.
+Dutch yard Heesen has begun construction on the 67 metre steel superyacht Project Sparta.

 Designed inside and out by Winch Design, the 67 metre Steel FDHF Project Sparta features an “elegant sheer line”, “strong bow” and “inviting transom characterised by a steeped aft deck area,” the yard said.
-The Fast Displacement Hull Form comes courtesy of Van Oossanen Naval Architects and results in a top speed of 16 knots.
+The Fast Displacement Hull Form comes courtesy of Van Oossanen Naval Architects while the project is being overseen by Arcon Yachts.

-A raised pilothouse lends the yacht a “new-look sporty profile” while interior and exterior areas “connect harmoniously”.
-Sparta, which is also known as YN 20067, also features a five metre infinity pool aft and Jacuzzi on the sundeck.
+Elsewhere, the raised pilothouse lends the yacht a “new-look sporty profile” while interior and exterior areas “connect harmoniously”.

 The 1,200GT interior features a full beam main deck saloon and indoor dining area that connects to the aft deck terrace.